Welcome to Baddow Village Surgery

 IC24 will be providing out of hours clinical support and you should dial 111 if you require clinical assistance during this period.

 There are two vaccines again this year

-- Over 18 and under 65 by 31 March 2021 - vaccine received 7 September - first clinic available to book on 12 September - ONLY Eligible patients - review eligibility at https://www.nhs.uk/conditions/vaccinations/flu-influenza-vaccine/
+- Over 18 and under 65 by 31 March 2021 - third delivery of vaccines expected in November - we will update when exact date is available - ONLY Eligible patients - review eligibility at https://www.nhs.uk/conditions/vaccinations/flu-influenza-vaccine/

 - please see below regarding 50 - 64 year olds who have not been eligible in previous years